-- Reuse of data enabled by Research Object (RO) crates. - Approaches to achieve metadata interoperability.
+- · Automatic generation of PID graphs. - The application of FDOs. - Reuse of data enabled by Research Object (RO) crates. - Approaches to achieve metadata interoperability.
 Potential topics include: - Interfaces between metadata generating tools, for example electronic lab notebooks. - Crosswalks between metadata schemata, ontologies, or other semantic artefacts. - Agile approaches to the development, extension, or alteration of existing schemata.

 Projects need to show the potential impact of their goals on science, its data services and communities.
 Further, projects should demonstrate their potential to add new knowledge and solutions to the wider HMC framework at the end of the project's lifetime.
-This includes links to respective infrastructures within HMC2 and at participating Helmholtz Centres as well as the impact on research data curation practices in the respective domains.
+This includes links to respective infrastructures within HMC and at participating Helmholtz Centres as well as the impact on research data curation practices in the respective research fields.